dimdenGD/ultimate-express/README.md

 ## Differences from Express

 - `case sensitive routing` is enabled by default.
-- `Content-Length` header is not sent, as uWS uses chunked transfer encoding.
+- Depending on how you send response, `Content-Length` header may be overwritten or not sent at all.
+On simple responses, uWS sets it automatically, but on streaming responses, it's not sent, and uWS uses chunked transfer encoding.
 - request body is only read for POST, PUT and PATCH requests by default.
 You can add additional methods by setting `body methods` to array with uppercased methods.
 - For HTTPS, instead of doing this: